alphagov/govuk-design-system-backlog-prototype/docs/CONTRIBUTING.md

 New issues will appear in the 'Proposed' column of the [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).

-The [Design System working group](WORKING_GROUP.MD) will review new issues every fortnight against the [Design System criteria](CRITERIA.md).
+The [Design System working group](WORKING_GROUP.MD) will review new issues every fortnight against the [Design System checklist](CHECKLIST.md).

-Issues that meet the criteria will be moved to the 'Agreed' column on the [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).
+Issues that follow the checklist will be moved to the 'Agreed' column on the [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).

 ## Developing content